-In terms of the different car battery tester devices, many differ in terms of their display.
-The pricey examples will have a large display that outputs all real time data whereas the cheaper alternatives may only indicate the health via an LED indicator.
-This is something to consider as most people will want as much data as possible.
+In terms of the different battery testing devices on the market, many differ in terms of their display.
+The premium examples have larger displays that outputs real time data whereas the cheaper alternatives may only indicate battery health via an LED indicator.
+This is something to consider as most people will want as much data as possible for testing.

-If you already own an automotive car diagnostic scanner, you may want to check whether it already has a battery tester functionality.
-Many come with the connector leads that can be plugged into the diagnostic scanner.
+If you already own an automotive car diagnostic scanner, you may want to check whether it already has battery testing functionality.
+Many premium devices come with the connector leads in the box that connect to the battery for testing via the scanner.

-Below is a list of the best car battery testers that will allow you to test various aspects of your battery that include load, voltage, CCA and more.
+Below is a list of the best car battery testers that allow you to test various aspects of your battery which include load, voltage, CCA and much more.

 - Checks battery status, CCA, voltage, cranking time, charging test and more

 - 7.8 feet tester cable with alligator clips

 - Accurate test results in just 3 seconds